Lights Out

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Rebecca chooses to let Martin stay with her and actively protect him from Diana.
 She crosses from avoidance into confrontation, accepting responsibility for her brother's safety despite her fear., moving from reaction to action.

 At 41 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat They discover Diana's remains in the basement.
+Significantly, this crucial beat They discover Diana's remains in the basement.
 False victory: they believe destroying the body will end the haunting.
 But Diana attacks violently, revealing she's far more powerful than they thought—she's connected to Sophie herself, not just the physical remains., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 64 minutes initiates the final act resolution at 79% of the runtime.
 Sophie has a moment of clarity, seeing how Diana has used her illness to hurt her children.
 She understands what must be done and chooses her children over the entity that has defined her life., demonstrating the transformation achieved throughout the journey.